spitlo/spitlo.github.io/content/code/dotfiles.md

 ## [`cdp`](https://github.com/spitlo/dotfiles/blob/b601ed079b16e6651545f579d2a437f487af2965/.functions#L438-L484)

 This allows me to jump quickly into project folders.
-If the project contains an `.nvmrc` or `.python-version` file, the correct versions of `node` and `pyhton` are set.
+If the project contains an `.nvmrc` or `.python-version` file, the correct versions of `node` and `python` are set.

 The function uses `$PROJECT_FOLDER` to know where to look.
 I set it in a file kept out of source control.